 Lighting an aquarium can get a bit confusing pretty quickly.
 There are tons of light fixtures out there, tons of different types of bulbs, different colors, different ways of describing color, and even more than all this are the opinions.

 Color seems simple, but it gets confusing fast.
-To begin with some bulbs are described with names such as Plant, Colormax, coral, actinic, daylight, etc. The best way to measure color is with the kelvin color.
+To begin with, some bulbs are described with names such as Plant, Colormax, coral, actinic, daylight, etc. The most precise way to measure color is with the kelvin color.
 You will see almost all bulbs have a kelvin rating, such as 6,500K.
-If you remember your science classes you may remember that in addition to Fahrenheit and Celsius, kelvin is another scale for temperature.
+If you remember your science classes, you may remember that in addition to Fahrenheit and Celsius, kelvin is another scale for temperature.
 So what does that have to do with color?
-The definition of kelvin color is: ‘the color of light a black object would give off if heated to that temperature in kelvin’.
+The definition of kelvin color is: “the color of light a black object would give off if heated to that temperature in kelvin”.
 So a 6,500K bulb isn’t 6,500K itself, it gives off the color a black object would if heated to 6,500K.
-This doesn’t make sense to me, but once you get used to the kelvin color spectrum it is easy to work with and discuss lighting color.
+Don’t worry, this doesn’t make sense to me either, but once you get used to the kelvin color spectrum, it is easy to work with and use to discuss lighting color.
 Natural sunlight, pure white light, is 6,500K.
-Below that the overall color is redder.
-Above that it is bluer.
+Below that, the overall color is redder.
+Above that, it is bluer.
 You may see many plant bulbs in the 3,500K to 6,500K range since plants absorb more red, so they grow better under lights with more red.
 Most reef bulbs will be in the 10,000K to 20,000K range, with most people preferring 10-14,000K.
-In most cases you won’t be able to simply look at a tank and guess the color.
+In most cases, you won’t be able to simply look at a tank and guess the color.
 If it is very blue, it is probably 18-20,000K.
-In most cases though it is relative.
-If you had a tank with an 8,000K bulb next to a tank with a 6,500K bulb you will notice the 6,500K is redder (the 8,000K is bluer).
+In most cases, though, it is relative.
+If you had a tank with an 8,000K bulb next to a tank with a 6,500K bulb you will notice the 6,500K is redder and that the 8,000K is bluer.

 Actinic light is a little different because it isn’t a kelvin color.
-It is above 20,000K and limited to the blue end (almost entirely blue and violet).
-Actinics are comparable to black lights and if you have anything that is blacklight reactive it will glow under actinics as well.
+It is above 20,000K and limited to pure blue in a specific range.
+Actinics are comparable to black lights and if you have anything that is blacklight reactive, it will glow under actinics as well.
 Actinics are usually used for reef tanks because so many of the pigments in corals glow under actinic lighting, creating a stunning display.
 Actinic bulbs can be fluorescent or LEDs.
 They are never used alone, they always supplement white light.
-They may be on alone at night or for a short period before and after the white lights are on (and they will be on while the white lights are on too).
+They may be on alone for a short period before and after the white lights are on (and they will be on while the white lights are on).
 The light intensity and color of actinic light help corals produce and maintain their bright colors.

-Even on freshwater I prefer a reef type color mix.
+Even on freshwater, I prefer a reef color mix.
 My favorite standard fluorescent bulb is Zoo Med’s Reef Sun which is a 50/50 bulb (half 6,500K and half actinic).
-This produces a bright, clean, white light that shows off warm colors as well as cool blues and purples.
+This produces a bright, clean, balanced white light that shows off warm colors as well as cool blues and purples.
 Most typical freshwater bulbs are too red/yellow for my preference (such as 6,500 alone).
-As an alternative to the 50/50 type bulbs I prefer something around 10,000K for freshwater, and half 10,000K and half actinic bulbs for reef.
+As an alternative to the 50/50 type bulbs, I prefer something around 10,000K for freshwater, and half 10,000K and half actinic bulbs for a reef.